mjoslyn/react-prismic-hocs/README.md

 <a id="Query"></a>

 ## ```Query({ url, query, predicates, optons })```
-Pass the results of a Prismic query to your child function.
+Pass the prismic of a Prismic query to your child function.

 ##### Arguments
 * ```url``` \(*String*) - *Required* Your Prismic project's API endpoint.
 You can find this in the *Settings -> Api & Security* section in the dashboard of your Prisimic project.